loicgreffier/spring-boot-kafka-quickstarts/kafka-consumer-quickstarts/kafka-consumer-headers/README.md

-# Consumer Transactional
+# Consumer Headers

 This module demonstrates the following:

 - The usage of the Kafka Clients consumer API.
+- The usage of headers in Kafka records.
-- The usage of isolation level.
+- The usage of unit tests with a Mock consumer.

-This module consumes records of type `<String, String>` from topics named `FIRST_STRING_TOPIC` and `SECOND_STRING_TOPIC`.
-It utilizes an isolation level of `read_committed` to ensure that only committed records are consumed, filtering out any uncommitted or transactionally aborted records.
+This module consumes records of type `<String, String>` with headers from a topic named `STRING_TOPIC`.

 ## Requirements